-Made up of practicing architects, executives from the U.S. licensing boards, collateral representatives, and licensure candidates, these groups examine our policies, steer our initiatives, and make recommendations for improvement.
+Made up of practicing architects, public members, executives from U.S. licensing boards, collateral representatives, and licensure candidates, these groups examine our policies, steer our initiatives, and make recommendations for improvement.

 - Certification Alternative Review Team (CART)—reviews applications and portfolios for architects seeking to earn an NCARB Certificate through the education alternative.